Bell Hill

 What Is the Utah Housing Grant?

+How does the Utah Housing Grant work?
 You receive a zero‑interest, no‑monthly‑payment loan of up to $20,000 per household for a new‑build or never‑lived‑in home priced at $450,000 or less.

 The program overview launched July 11 2023, funds released after July 25 2023, and applications are processed first‑come‑first‑served via the Utah Housing Corporation website.

-The grant purpose is to lower entry barriers for first‑time buyers by deferring repayment until you sell or refinance, then recycling the principal for future borrowers.
+The grant purpose is to lower entry barriers for individuals with disabilities by deferring repayment until you sell or refinance, recycling the principal for future borrowers.
+Contact Utah Housing Corporation at 801‑538‑1035 or local churches for required documentation.
+You’ll also need proof of residency and ownership history to qualify before.

 Who Is Eligible for the Grant?